Will Marquette cover the spread vs. Creighton? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Bluejays' 83 points per game are 16.7 more points than the 66.3 the Golden Eagles give up to opponents.

-- Creighton is 7-2 against the spread and 9-0 overall when it scores more than 66.3 points.
+- Marquette is 5-4 against the spread and 10-1 overall when scoring more than 66.7 points.

 Bet on this or any college basketball matchup at BetMGM